PupuGod/DP4GNIO/README.md

 **Citation Information**:

-If you find the software DP4GNIO useful, please cite it in you publication as follows:
+If you find the software DP4GNIO useful, please cite it in your publication as follows:
 *Zhensheng Yu, Xuyu Chen, and Xudong Li, A dynamic programming approach for generalized nearly isotonic optimization, arXiv:2011.03305, 2020*